polysquirrel/BFace/main/src/readme.txt

 2. File name format.

 Replacements for existing files are named after the replaced files.
-All new files start with a 'BF' module prefix.
+All new files start with a unique two-letter modder/module prefix.
+This is 'BF' for Baldur's Face by default, but independent versions may use other characters.